dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 }
 ```

-I used the loop for outputting solutions to count the number of times each literals appear in the solutions, so I added the following lines:
+I used the loop for outputting solutions to count the number of times each literal appear in the solutions, so I added the following lines:

 ```cpp
 // compute #(x) and #(!x)